kendallmiller/kendallmiller.github.io/_posts/2021-10-2-using-lean-value-to-make-great-product-decisions.md

 * What change would our customers see from this work?
 If they can't see anything, it's waste.
 * Once delivered, can customers do things they couldn't do before?
-* Does this save customers time, in a time-critical point?
+* Does this save customers time, at a time-critical point?

 # Pitfalls in Value